 Lisa’s professional affiliations include: ServSafe® Food Protection Manager Instructor & Proctor; Member, Conference for Food Protection, and has completed her Certificate of Training for the Food Safety Preventative Controls Alliance’s course – Preventative Controls for Human Food.

-Lisa was a founding member and currently serves on the board of the Virginia Farmers Market Association.
+Lisa was a founding member and currently serves as Treasurer on the board of the Virginia Farmers Market Association.
 She served on Goochland County’s Rural Economic Strategic Development Committee, which led to her current role as Chair of the Goochland County Economic Development Authority.
-In addition, Lisa serves as Executive Director of Chiknegg’s sister non-profit, RVAg, Inc., which is the organization that runs the farmers markets she founded.
+In addition, Lisa serves as Executive Director of Chiknegg’s sister non-profit, RVAg, which is the organization that runs the farmers markets she founded, in addition to other markets and pop-up events.